substationworm/IndCyberSecLetters/2025/Issue02/Issue02.md

   <em>Figure 02.
 CCTV footage excerpt published by Predatory Sparrow.</em>
 </p>

-- A video (Figure 02) originally published by Predatory Sparrow on June 27, 2022, via Twitter/X and Telegram [(Supporting Evidence 1)](#-supporting-evidences), allegedly captured by a closed-circuit television (CCTV) system, depicts a cyberattack with physical consequences—**specifically, the spill of molten steel onto the factory floor at [KSC](khouzestan)** [(Greenberg, 2024)](#-references).
+- A video (Figure 02) originally published by Predatory Sparrow on June 27, 2022, via Twitter/X and Telegram [(Supporting Evidence 1)](#-supporting-evidences), allegedly captured by a closed-circuit television (CCTV) system, depicts a cyberattack with physical consequences—**specifically, the spill of molten steel onto the factory floor at [KSC][khouzestan]** [(Greenberg, 2024)](#-references).
 Predatory Sparrow claimed responsibility for the attack, asserting it was conducted in a manner intended to avoid harming workers, although the feasibility of such control remains questionable.
-  - Multiple news outlets, including some based in Iran [(Iran Press News, 2022)](#-references), linked the footage to [KSC](khouzestan) [(Supporting Evidence 2)](#-supporting-evidences).
+  - Multiple news outlets, including some based in Iran [(Iran Press News, 2022)](#-references), linked the footage to [KSC][khouzestan] [(Supporting Evidence 2)](#-supporting-evidences).
-  - The semi-official [Mehr News Agency](mehrnews) [(2022)](#-references) reported statements from Amin Ebrahimi, chief executive officer (CEO) of [KSC](khouzestan), who confirmed the cyberattack but stated that it had been contained.
+  - The semi-official [Mehr News Agency][mehrnews] [(2022)](#-references) reported statements from Amin Ebrahimi, chief executive officer (CEO) of [KSC][khouzestan], who confirmed the cyberattack but stated that it had been contained.
 He added that some operations were switched to manual mode, and that the defensive measures prevented disruptions to supply chains and customers [(Debre, 2022)](#-references).
-  - It appears that **[KSC](khouzestan)’s production line was indeed halted at the time** [(ICS STRIVE, 2022; The New Arab, 2022; Radiflow, 2022; Tidy, 2022)](#-references).
+  - It appears that **[KSC][khouzestan]’s production line was indeed halted at the time** [(ICS STRIVE, 2022; The New Arab, 2022; Radiflow, 2022; Tidy, 2022)](#-references).
 However, conflicting reports suggest the cyberattack may have had limited effect, as the factory was already non-operational due to a power outage [(Supporting Evidence 2](#-supporting-evidences)[; Vicens, 2022)](#-references).
 - On the same day (June 27, 2022), Predatory Sparrow released three images allegedly related to the incident [(Supporting Evidence 3)](#-supporting-evidences):
   - A screenshot (Figure 03) of CCTV footage timestamped June 26, 2022, 18:39:22, depicting the same location as in the previously mentioned video.
-    - [Supporting Evidence 4](#-supporting-evidences) is a video segment from a news report concerning [KSC](khouzestan).
+    - [Supporting Evidence 4](#-supporting-evidences) is a video segment from a news report concerning [KSC][khouzestan].
 Starting at the 28-second mark (see Figure 04), the video reveals an internal surveillance monitoring setup composed of multiple monitors.
 The visual format and timestamp positioning exhibit notable similarities to Figures 02 and 03.
-  - A screenshot (Figure 05) of a SCADA interface, timestamped June 26, 2022, 18:37:59, featuring the logos of [KSC](khouzestan) and the [International Systems Engineering & Automation Company (IRISA)](irisa), a company headquartered in Isfahan, Iran, that provides industrial automation, IT, and cybersecurity services.
+  - A screenshot (Figure 05) of a SCADA interface, timestamped June 26, 2022, 18:37:59, featuring the logos of [KSC][khouzestan] and the [International Systems Engineering & Automation Company (IRISA)][irisa], a company headquartered in Isfahan, Iran, that provides industrial automation, IT, and cybersecurity services.
-    - [Supporting Evidence 5](#-supporting-evidences) indicates that [KSC](khouzestan) was a client and end-user in an industrial automation project led by [IRISA](irisa), focused on Siemens-based systems.
+    - [Supporting Evidence 5](#-supporting-evidences) indicates that [KSC][khouzestan] was a client and end-user in an industrial automation project led by [IRISA][irisa], focused on Siemens-based systems.
-  - A screenshot (Figure 06) of a network monitoring dashboard from [PRTG Network Monitor](prtg), version 17.3.33.2753+, developed by [PAESSLER](paessler), timestamped June 26, 2022, 19:03:46.
+  - A screenshot (Figure 06) of a network monitoring dashboard from [PRTG Network Monitor][prtg], version 17.3.33.2753+, developed by [PAESSLER][paessler], timestamped June 26, 2022, 19:03:46.
 The interface displays graphical monitoring of network assets such as routers, switches, firewalls, and wireless controllers.
-    - At the time, [PRTG Network Monitor](prtg) had several known vulnerabilities, some of which were rated as high as 9.0 under the common vulnerability scoring system (CVSS) 9.0, as indicated by [Supporting Evidence 6](#-references).
+    - At the time, [PRTG Network Monitor][prtg] had several known vulnerabilities, some of which were rated as high as 9.0 under the common vulnerability scoring system (CVSS) 9.0, as indicated by [Supporting Evidence 6](#-references).

 <p align="center">
   <img src="./Fig03.png" title="Figure 03.
 Screenshot of CCTV footage released by Predatory Sparrow">